Key Categories of Beginners Medicine Ball Routines + Video Explainers

 Most individual routines will fit into one of these – though there might be the odd outlier.
 Once you understand the benefits of each, and the body areas they focus on, you are ready to get started.
 Keep in mind that you need to start slow and build up.
 Medicine ball workouts can be tougher than you might think.

-If you have not yet got your own balls, then the range from Gold coast are currently the most popular brand sold at amazon.co.uk.
+If you have not yet got your own balls, then the range from the popular JLL are currently among the most popular brands sold at amazon.co.uk.
 These balls come in all sizes and have some excellent feedback from buyers.
 Check out this dedicated amazon.co.uk product page for more.

 Main Categories of Beginner Medicine Ball Workouts

 When you lunge, you are pushing forward with one leg, knee bent.
 This is not only tough cardio exercise, it activates leg and core muscles very effectively.
 With a medicine ball, you have the added core and upper body exercises added in.
 There are two main lunge ‘passes’ which you can do with your ball.

 First, you can pass the ball under your bent leg.
 You the lunge onto the other knee and pass it back again.
 Secondly, you can pass above your leg.
 This involves a twisting motion, which will work your core.
 Your arms / shoulders get active both ways.

 Combining lunges with twists will work even more muscles.
 What I like about this video, is that the correct form for a lunge is explained, as well as the all-important twisting part!

 #2 – Sit Up / Crunch Variations

 There are a ton of ways to use a medicine ball to make your crunches and sit ups more effective.
 The most common way is simply to hold the ball close to your chest and perform either bent or straight leg sit-ups.
 As you will see from this video from Dave Dreas Fitness, this really is the tip of the iceberg.
 You can use your ball to twist, which really gives those abs a rigorous workout.
 You can also move the weight load to your legs for some intensive variations.